cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

 #### Next up

 The step we skipped until now is to define packet and acknowledgement data.
-In the next section we will first scaffold the packet with Ignite CLI and agains compare the additions with a git diff.
+In the next section we will first scaffold the packet with Ignite CLI and agains compare the additions with a *git diff*.